 Last Updated on39 minutes to read

-Fresh content is published at the speed of light, optimized to compete for relevant keywords.
+Fresh content is published at the speed of light, by both in-house and freelance writers (sometimes for the same business), optimized to compete for relevant keywords.
 And each new piece enters the competition for those coveted top spots on Google’s page one, making it harder for your existing posts on that topic to rank.

 But the work on your posts is far from finished after you first hit “publish.”